 Ballinger served as President of NEC from 1977-1982.
 After that time, Ballinger became an active member of the Meher Spiritual Center near Myrtle Beach, SC.
 This is a spiritual retreat named for the Indian spiritual leader, Meher Baba.
 His extensive spiritual research and writings, including travels to India, were the focus of his later years.
 At the time of his sudden death on November 1, 2007, he was working to complete the foreword for a book he felt was ready for publication.

 The Ballinger collection contains approximately 1.2 lin. ft.
 (One record carton and one document case).
 The contents of this collection are entirely paper files with the exception of two sheets of photographic proofs.

 This collection includes the materials created by, and belonging to J. Stanley Ballinger, who served as President of New England Conservatory from 1977-1982.
 The materials in this collection have been stored at NEC since Ballinger’s tenure.

 Access to the Ballinger Collection is granted by the Archivist or Director of

 Libraries.
 Appointments must be scheduled in advance.
 There are limited restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: RG 1.9: J. Stanley Ballinger Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: J. Stanley Ballinger Collection in the Archives at New England Conservatory, Boston.